arzharch/Workify-AI-Internship-Debug-Challenge/README.md

 -   **ORM:** SQLAlchemy is used as the Object-Relational Mapper (ORM) to interact with the database.
 This allows the application to work with database records as Python objects.
 -   **Production Use:** For a production environment, it is highly recommended to switch from SQLite to a more robust database like PostgreSQL.
 This would involve updating the `DATABASE_URL` in the `.env` file and ensuring the appropriate database driver (e.g., `psycopg2-binary`) is installed.

+### Provisional Database

+The application includes a provisional vector store using FAISS (Facebook AI Similarity Search) for handling embeddings.

+-   **Technology:** FAISS is a library for efficient similarity search and clustering of dense vectors.
+It is used here to create a simple, in-memory vector store.
+-   **Functionality:** The `vector_store` directory contains the FAISS index.
+This allows the application to perform similarity searches on the embeddings of the blood test reports, which can be useful for finding similar reports or for other advanced features.
+-   **Limitations:** This is a provisional setup and may not be suitable for a production environment.
+For a more robust solution, consider using a dedicated vector database like Pinecone or Weaviate.

 ### Celery and Task Queuing

 Celery is used to manage a distributed task queue, which is essential for offloading the time-consuming AI analysis from the web server.